Alishaw99/Document-surgery-App-main/README.md

 Feel free to reach out for any queries, suggestions, or contributions.
 Your feedback is invaluable!

-© 2024 Document Buddy App by AI Anytime.
+© 2024 Document Surgery App by AI Anytime.
 All rights reserved. 🛡️

 ### 🔗 Useful Links